Saikarthik-Ramakrishnan/ca-fpga-engine/README.md

 once.

-That's the actual argument for using an FPGA here instead of reaching for a microcontroller or a GPU.
-It was never about raw throughput.
-It's that the hardware fabric itself is built the same way the problem is shaped.
+That's the actual argument for using an FPGA here instead of reaching for a microcontroller or a GPU.It's that the hardware fabric itself is built the same way the problem is shaped.

 The flip-dot display carries that same idea one step further into the physical world.
 Each pixel is a tiny bistable electromagnetic disc — one